shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Well, that is a lovely story.
 Did Stephie invent the very first sad song, is that it?"
 Henry gathered all the little rocks they had unearthed from the garden into a little pile, and left it by the side of the garden.

 "Well, there's more to the story, of course.
 We haven't even reached the middle yet!"
-Sophie's arms extended behind her, fists pressing into the ground for support.
+Holly's arms extended behind her, fists pressing into the ground for support.
 She had crushed the packet of seeds into a ball.

 "Very well, then, Poppet.
 Let's pick up the gardening things, and continue the story after we put them away.
 Ok?"